Redesigning Bitcoin's fee market: The Suitability of the RSOP Auction in Our Context

-To instantiate the RSOP-based mechanism, users must specify their maximal willingness to pay for the transactions, and the miners are asked to create a block with all transactions they wish to \emph{potentially} include.
+To instantiate the RSOP-based mechanism, users must specify a bid that ideally represents their values for each transaction, and the miners are asked to create a block with all transactions they wish to \emph{potentially} include.
 Unlike the current Bitcoin protocol, here not all transactions in a block are valid.
 After the block is mined, and propagated to the Bitcoin nodes in the network, they determine which transactions are valid, by running Algorithm~\ref{alg:RSOP_block_verification}.

 The algorithm has the following advantages.
 Since the source of the randomness (block hash) used in line~\ref{line:PRNG} is the same for all the Bitcoin nodes, all nodes will reach consensus on the set of valid transactions.
 Notice that the block hash is determined by its contents including the solution to a proof-of-work puzzle.
 A miner cannot easily manipulate the choice of the sets $A$ and $B$ to maximize revenue\footnote{A more careful cryptographic analysis is required to establish this statement, but is outside the scope of this work.
 This statement is fairly simple to show in the random oracle model.} (if she could, it could destroy the truthfulness of the protocol).
 She \emph{can} choose to forgo a block in which $A$ and $B$ were not set to her liking but will need to generate the proof-of-work from scratch, which is extremely costly.
 There are however several concerns with the proposed algorithm: